GKO95/GKO95.github.io/_docs/programming/en/PRGMING_Python3.md

 function()
 ```

-Decorator above have decorated (modified) `function()` and assigned the decorated function to a variable `variable` and `function`, where latter maintains the function name.
+The decorator above has decorated (modified) `function()` and assigned the decorated function to a variable `variable` and `function`, where the latter maintains the function name.

 When passing function as a parameter of a decorator, no parenthesis are needed like `function()`.
-This is because former passes function itself and latter passes return value of the function.
+This is because the former passes function itself and the latter passes returned value from the function.

 ### `@` Symbol
 A decorator symbol `@` used for pre-pending the function definition, placed before pre-decorated function.